-Do not be fooled by this classic reissue, this vintage all-tube of a guitar amp can beat even its modern contemporaries in terms of loudness.
+Do not be fooled by this classic reissue, this vintage all-tube of an amp can beat even its modern contemporaries in terms of loudness.
 Each tube is capable of outputting at least 45 watts.
-And this can produce a pretty loud and powerful sound output from a single guitar amp.
+And this can produce a pretty loud and powerful sound output from a single amp.

 If you’re looking at this amp simply for its loudness, then you are not going to be disappointed at all.
 This is going to be more than loud enough to play at those huge venue concerts, so rock musicians are definitely who this amp is going to be for.
-The volume can be turned down for some of the more quieter venues, such as smaller clubs, etc. But playing in a big open area or theater is where the Super Reverb can really shine as a guitar amp.
+The volume can be turned down for some of the more quieter venues, such as smaller clubs, etc. But playing in a big open area or theater is where the Super Reverb can really shine.